 They are the only museum in SF that is affiliated with the Smithsonian Institute in Washington DC.
 This means that are allowed to show items and exhibits from this world class institution.

 It will only take you about 30 minutes to see everything on display.
+Even though it's small, it is one of the top free museums in San Francisco.

 The Octagon House is a rare find.
 It was built in 1861 and is one of only two octagon houses still standing in San Francisco.